nicolewhite/nicolewhite.github.io_old/_posts/2015-02-07-r-blogging-with-rmarkdown-knitr-jekyll.md

 {% raw %}

-I've been blogging with Jeykll for a while now, where most of my blogs contain snippets of R code.
+I've been blogging with [Jekyll](http://jekyllrb.com/) for a while now, where most of my blogs contain snippets of R code.
 Previously, my workflow was somewhat sloppy: I would copy-paste the snippets of R code into my `.md` file along with the expected output of the code (e.g. printing a data.frame or number).
 However, I often ran into problems where I would change the code snippet but forget to change the output, thus creating disagreements between what the code snippet was doing and the expected output I had copy-pasted in previously.
 There's also the possibility that the R code had errors, but I wouldn't know because my blog posts weren't derived directly from the R code itself.

 Now, I've started writing my blog posts in R markdown (a `.Rmd` file), then using [knitr](http://yihui.name/knitr/) to convert that `.Rmd` file into a `.md` file.
 This solves the main two problems described above.
 With this new workflow:

 * The output is ensured to agree with what the R code is doing.
 * There will not be any errors in my R code, because `knitr` will stop and throw an error instead of creating the `.md` file.

-The rest of this blog post assumes a basic knowledge of [Jekyll](http://jekyllrb.com/) and that you plan to use it with [GitHub pages](https://pages.github.com/).
+The rest of this blog post assumes a basic knowledge of Jekyll and that you plan to use it with [GitHub pages](https://pages.github.com/).

 The following walkthrough refers to [this live example](http://nicolewhite.github.io/r-knitr-jekyll/2015/02/07/exploring-the-cars-dataset.html).
 My new workflow is as follows: